 Last night’s masterclass speaker, Patrick Keogh, claimed to be unbelievably daunted by the prospect of talking to large groups.
-Yet he camly sat, perched at the front of a room holding over 50 students, and eloquently spoke about the state of publishing today, his habit of working within ‘cults’ and the business of extending your brand.
+Yet he had an air of calm as he perched before more than 50 students and discussed the state of publishing today, his habit of working within ‘cults’ and the business of extending your brand.
 All without the aid of notes, PowerPoint or any other props.

 “I was always a member of a cult before.
 I feel like I’ve joined an even bigger one now.”

 Whether you subscribe to the Faber or Guardian cults, there’s no doubt both media organisations have strong brands.
-Faber is the independent literary publishing house which once boasted TS Eliot as an editor; the Guardian has been described as the person at a party who huddles “in the corner wearing a Greenpeace T shirt, dourly complaining about University politics”.
+Faber is the independent literary publishing house that once boasted TS Eliot as an editor; the Guardian has been described as the person at a party huddling “in the corner wearing a Greenpeace T shirt, dourly complaining about University politics”.
 And with strong brands – especially when your core business model is under pressure – come new business opportunities.

-Keogh’s recipe for building on the cultish brands he feels at home with is short but smart.
+Keogh’s recipe for extending the cultish brands he feels at home with is short but smart.
 Just ask yourself three questions:

 - What are your core values?

 - How can you move that into an adjacent space?